 If a natural disaster impacts your business, contact your insurance representative immediately.
 A delay in communication can mean a delay in financial assistance, and a timely reopening is crucial to protecting the odds of your business making it long-term.

 Take advantage of offerings from FEMA and the U.S. Small Business Association (SBA).
 The SBA Office of Disaster Assistance offers low-interest loans for repairing or replacing real estate, inventory, machinery and equipment, and business assets that have been damaged or destroyed in an event that has been declared a disaster.

 Mold can grow anywhere oxygen and moisture are present.
 If your building hasn’t had the humidity under control for a few days, you haven’t had maintenance services, appliances haven’t been properly vented, or your roof has been leaking, you’ll want to make sure your work environment is safe for employees to return.

+If necessary, move to an alternate location with access to duplicate data.
 It’s more important that you continue operations than it is you wait to re-open operations at your current location.
 The more contact you can maintain with your customer base and employees, the better.
-Operating on a virtual server (also known as cloud hosting) or having access to a back-up of all company data off site can make this possible when necessary.
+Operating on a virtual server (also known as cloud hosting) or having access to a back-up of all company data off-site can make this possible when necessary.
 This will allow your company data to be accessible from anywhere, rather than only at your original location.

 Communicate your priorities to your employees.
 First and foremost, take care of your people.
 You want your employees to hear that their safety is of utmost importance, whereas computers and carpet can be replaced.
 Keep in mind the financial strain a lapse in pay can cause an individual, and work to create a team mentality that despite the current struggle, the goal is to continue operations–or re-open as quickly as possible–for long-term success.
 The state may provide temporary assistance for employees who need support during the transition.